Tournament Guidelines

 • ANYONE may request a cease of ANY behavior at ANY time with no explanation, and their request MUST be obliged.

-• If a member of our volunteer staff asks you to leave, you must leave.
+• If a member of our volunteer staff asks you to leave, you must leave, or authorities will be called.

 • If you have ANY concerns during a tournament, or problems with another player, do not hesitate to involve a Tournament Director immediately.